 When we design a hydronic system, we must match flow rates and output according to our Manual J and the specifications for the radiator/panel being utilized (sort of like Manual S on the air side of HVAC).
 Here’s an example output specification for a baseboard radiator that I found on the web.

 You’ll notice that it gives two different output rows (1 GPM or 4 GPM).
 You may also notice that the output is relatively close for both flow rates.
 It is safe to assume that we can move 1 GPM with less power consumed than moving 4 GPM.
 Let’s check the difference using the head-loss equation from the last article.

-This system is so small that most circulators are going to produce more than enough flow, but you could maybe imagine how this could greatly affect a much larger or more complicated piping arrangement.
+This system is so small that most circulators will produce more than enough flow, but you could maybe imagine how this could greatly affect a much larger or more complicated piping arrangement.

 Next, let’s look at a pump curve.
 The following is for a Taco VT2218; this pump fits a ton of applications, is variable speed, and maintains a constant delta T across our system.
 In today’s world, it doesn’t make sense in most applications not to utilize an advanced pump, in my opinion.
 Now, using our 4 GPM and 5.13 ft. of head, we can see that we fall somewhere between speed 1 and 2 (or well within the shaded green area on the right), so this pump will be great for this application (and hopefully sized right for future exercises where make the piping arrangement more complex).